tedybeir/SuperSquiggles/README.md

     x += interval; //moove the curve forward
   }
 ```

+The size of the canvas can also be change like you want , i have put many example of size of canvas in this [folder](https://github.com/tedybeir/SuperSquiggles/edit/main/examples)

 # NFT Creation

 For the situation of mint like [ArtBlock](https://artblocks.io/) we can use hash of transaction and slice it for create deterministic output
 We can mint the SuperSquiggle like a gif or like a png
 Are both with hidden storage feature on [OpenSea](https://opensea.io/) (Sell image and only the owner can see the gif)
 You can contact me at __tedybeir@gmail.com__ if you have any questions or if you want to create an NFT with the SuperSquiggles
-[HERE](https://github.com/tedybeir/SuperSquiggles/edit/main/examples) they are some random SuperSquiggles i have generated for show you the diversity and the beauty
+[HERE](https://github.com/tedybeir/SuperSquiggles/edit/main/examples) you can see some random SuperSquiggles i have generated for show you the diversity and the beauty
-But remember you can generate your own SuperSquiggle [here](https://preview.p5js.org/tedybeir/present/TZF8xmTcw)
+But remember , for create your opinion you can generate your own SuperSquiggle [here](https://preview.p5js.org/tedybeir/present/TZF8xmTcw)
 or here => https://preview.p5js.org/tedybeir/present/TZF8xmTcw

 ![squigglegif](https://github.com/tedybeir/SuperSquiggles/blob/main/squiggle.gif)